BryanKCodes/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note:**
-If there are insufficient players to form a full team (i.e., missing a required role), the command will notify the user with:
+If there are insufficient persons to form a full team (i.e., missing a required role), the command will notify the user with:

 `No teams could be formed.
-Ensure there is at least one unassigned player for each role (Top, Jungle, Mid, ADC, Support).`
+Ensure there is at least one unassigned person for each role (Top, Jungle, Mid, ADC, Support).`

-Any leftover unassigned players remain in the pool and can be used in future auto-grouping operations.
+Any leftover unassigned persons remain in the pool and can be used in future auto-grouping operations.

 </box>